-The answer to these questions oftentimes will help you narrow down your options to a more manageable two or three.
+The answer to these questions often will help you narrow down your options to a more manageable two or three.

 How much are you willing to spend?

 Budget is the first thing you should sort out.
-This means set a hard cap on how much you are willing to spend.
-This eliminates most of the competition that are out of your price range.
+This means setting a hard cap on how much you are willing to spend.
+It eliminates most of the competition that is out of your price range.